FHantke/brave-browser-wiki/Web-compatibility-issues-with-tracking-protection.md

 Notes: We may be able to fix some of these issues by loading FB's SDK from a local file or polyfill instead of calling out to their domains.
 The SDK is often used for "Login with Facebook" buttons.

-Domains which are excluded (desktop only?):
+Domains which are excluded (desktop/android only?):
 * connect.facebook.net
 * connect.facebook.com
 * staticxx.facebook.com